AWS VPC Lattice – Service-to-Service Networking

 5. Amazon Linux (Can be on others as well)

-2. A group of researchers is studying the migration pattern of a beetle that eats and destroys gram.
+2. A group of researchers is studying the migration pattern of a beetle that eats and destroys grain.
 The researchers must process massive amounts of data and run statistics.
 Which one of the following options provides the high performance computing for this purpose.

 1. Configure an Autoscaling Scaling group to launch dozens of spot instances to run the statistical analysis simultaneously